dyvasey/dyvasey.github.io/cv.md

 ### **Peer-Reviewed Manuscripts** ###

 Stahl, T. A., Cowgill, E., Boichenko, G., **Vasey, D. A.**, and Godoladze, T., 2022, Recent surface rupturing earthquakes along the south flank of the Greater Caucasus near Tbilisi, Georgia.
-Bulletin of the Seismological Society of America, 112(4), 2170–2188. https://doi.org/10.1785/0120210267
+Bulletin of the Seismological Society of America, v.
+112, no. 4, 2170–2188. https://doi.org/10.1785/0120210267

 Trexler, C. C., Cowgill, E., Niemi, N. A., **Vasey, D. A.**, and Godoladze, T., 2022, Tectonostratigraphy and major structures of the Georgian Greater Caucasus: Implications for structural architecture, along-strike continuity, and orogen evolution.
-Geosphere, 18(1), 211–240. https://doi.org/10.1130/GES02385.1
+Geosphere, v.
+18, no. 1, 211–240. https://doi.org/10.1130/GES02385.1

 **Vasey, D.A.**, Cowgill, E., and Cooper, K.M., 2021, A preliminary framework for magmatism in modern continental back-arc basins and its application to the Triassic-Jurassic tectonic evolution of the Caucasus: Geochemistry, Geophysics, Geosystems, v.
 22, e2020GC009490, https://doi.org/10.1029/2020GC009490.